cloudposse/docs/content/docs/community/automated-testing.md

 - First set is running github shared workflow [`feature-branch`](https://github.com/cloudposse/github-actions-workflows-terraform-module/blob/main/.github/workflows/feature-branch.yml) which does basic sanity checks: linting, formatting and docs.
 These checks are cheap to run and do not require any special permissions, so we run them automatically on every commit.
-You also can run this set of checks locally using ```make precommit/terraform``` command on your host.
+You also can and should run this set of checks locally using `make precommit/terraform` command on your host before committing your changes locally and pushing your PR.
+You should run them because, among other things, they update the automatically generated documentation, and if you do not do it on your host, your PR will be blocked until you accept the changes via PR suggestions.

 - Second set runs terraform integration tests based on the [`terratest`](https://github.com/gruntwork-io/terratest) library for infrastructure testing that do more in-depth integration tests of module functionality.
 These are run on request, and only by authorized contributors.
 We use ChatOps to trigger this workflow.